 Whether you’re a CrossFit newbie or an avid CrossFitter, it’s always nice to test where you’re at physically.

-If you’re n0t ready to tackle the WOD as a timed event it’s still a great workout that you can try in order to build up strength and endurance for the timed aspect.
+If you’re n0t ready to tackle the WOD as a timed event, it’s still a great workout that you can try to build up strength and endurance for the timed aspect.

 Tips for Practicing Grace

 - Start with a weight you know you can handle for 30 reps

 - Try the workout first without timing yourself and see how you feel

 - Once you’re comfortable, add in the time aspect and see how you perform